'EU exit' (or 'Brexit') is the impending withdrawal of the United Kingdom (UK) from the European Union (EU).

 The Government has been preparing for any outcome from EU exit negotiations and has been implementing a programme of work to ensure the UK will be ready from day one in all scenarios, including a potential ‘no deal’ outcome in October 2019.

-You will need to prepare to continue trading with EU businesses in the unlikely event that the UK leaves the EU without an agreement.
+You will need to prepare to continue trading with EU businesses.

 Local business advice